Pro shop selection

 Materials & construction

-• Premium leather builds – Designed for heavy training volume
+- Premium leather builds – Designed for frequent training volume

 Performance tiers